updated Jul 22, 2016

 You pay a foreign transaction fee for each transaction in U.S. dollars when you use this card to pay in a foreign currency, for example when traveling outside of the U.S., and that 3% foreign transaction fee for each transaction in U.S. dollars can add up to a big extra expense for international travelers.

 Chase Freedom Unlimited℠ is another solid cash back credit card from Chase.
 This card does not have rotating cash back categories, but instead lets you earn unlimited 1.5% cash back on every purchase automatically.
 If you prefer not to have to activate quarterly bonus cash back categories or think twice about what you are using your card to pay for, then this flat rate of cash back may work better for you.
 You earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening, which is a nice welcome offer.
-The introductory low APR period (0% intro APR on purchases and balance transfers for 15 months, with 14.24% - 23.24% variable APR after), is similar to the one you get with Chase Freedom®, as are most of the card benefits.
+The introductory low APR period (0% Intro APR for 15 months from account opening on purchases and balance transfers, with 14.24% - 23.24% variable APR after), is similar to the one you get with Chase Freedom®, as are most of the card benefits.

 If you like to earn cash back on different categories of purchases throughout the year, Chase Freedom® is one of the most rewarding credit cards you can get.